youwen5/liminalOS/README.md

 Many have written at length about the virtues of NixOS and _declarative configuration_ and _immutability_ and such.
 I doubt what I have to say is particularly novel, but I'll leave a few thoughts about Nix and NixOS and why they do things better anyways.
+In particular, instead of immediately evangelizing about the virtues of Nix, I'll first motivate the reasons for why I chose a tool with exactly its properties, based on my use case (but not to worry, the evangelizing will come later).

 Essentially: allow me to introduce you to the origins of [NixOS God Complex](https://www.reddit.com/r/NixOS/comments/kauf1m/dealing_with_post_nixflake_god_complex/).